 Comprehensive plans compromised?

 Detractors have argued that the Wyndham Scheme betrayed comprehensive principles, insofar as it endorsed ability grouping while doing little to promote mixed grouping, and that by retaining some selective schools it preserved selection for secondary education.
 They asserted that the reforms simply served the interests of the middle class by entrenching an academic curriculum and an ‘elitist’ final two years (Connell et al., 1982).
-Supporters insist that by introducing a common core curriculum of general education for junior students who were drawn from the local neighbourhood without selection and by creating a greater mix of children from different backgrounds and different levels of intellectual ability, the Wyndham scheme represented a momentous shift towards comprehensive ideals.
+Supporters insisted that by introducing a common core curriculum of general education for junior students who were drawn from the local neighbourhood without selection and by creating a greater mix of children from different backgrounds and different levels of intellectual ability, the Wyndham scheme represented a momentous shift towards comprehensive ideals.

-Its supporters ascribe the Scheme’s shortcomings to the necessity of meeting political exigencies.
+Its supporters ascribed the Scheme’s shortcomings to the necessity of meeting political exigencies.
 They believed the Wyndham Report was ‘mutilated’ before it was introduced as the Wyndham Scheme.
 The Committee’s calls for the removal of the Intermediate were thwarted by politicians who saw the Intermediate as the “poor man’s Leaving Certificate”, insisting on its retention.
 The Scheme as introduced, it is claimed, was an ‘emasculated version’ of the original report.

 Even in his own view, Wyndham thought the reforms were far from complete.
 He had preserved ability grouping in a form more appropriate to the day and age and better able to serve social democratic purposes.
 His hopes that the Scheme would end selection for secondary schooling and protect secondary education from university control were not fully realised.
 The universities continued to dictate the terms of matriculation which undermined the likelihood of senior students enjoying a broad liberal education.